Mark Higgins (driver)

 Mark Higgins (born 21 May 1971) is a Manx rally driver competing in the British Rally Championship.
 His co-driver was Rory Kennedy.

 Career

 Higgins was born on the Isle of Man on 21 May 1971.
 He began his career in motorsport at the age of nine when he took up karting helped by his mother and father.

 By the age of 17, Higgins had competed in a range of motor sport activities such as trial bikes and karts.
 At 17 Higgins began his professional motorsport career with a trip to Sweden to learn from Timo Mäkinen and Anders Kulläng.

 He has won the British Rally Championship three times, 1997, 2005, 2006.

 In 2016, Higgins piloted a Subaru WRX-STI Time Attack car to a new lap record around the Isle of Man TT Mountain Course.
 His time of 17 minutes 35 seconds beat his previous record by nearly two minutes.

+In 2024, Higgins competed in the British historic rally championship, driving a David Appleby Engineering TR7.
+Higgins placed second owing to a shoulder injury prior to the start of the last rally of the season.